ashnair1/PANet/README.md

 Note that, If you use CUDA_VISIBLE_DEVICES to set gpus, make sure at least one gpu is visible when compile the code.

+Additionally, note that the architectures specified in CUDA ARCH matches the one in your GPU

 ### Installation